Coaches and Staff

 Galen Johnston

-Head Coach – Devo, Grom, Master & Tour Program
+Head Coach – Junior, Devo, Grom, Master & Tour Program

 Eliza Rorabaugh

-Program Coach – Junior, Masters & Women’s Group
+Program Coach – Junior, Master & Women’s Group

 Eliza grew up skiing and racing in Fairbanks, Alaska.
 The youngest of three sisters, Eliza was eager to follow in their active footsteps.
 This led her to engage with the outdoors regularly.
 Eliza learned to ski as soon as she could walk, and grew to love racing even in the cold Fairbanks temps.
 After going to West Valley High School, she continued her ski racing career at Williams College in Massachusetts.
 After college, she continued to pursue a future with cross country skiing by becoming a coach.
 Eliza began ski coaching in 2017 for Auburn Ski Club in Truckee, California.
 In 2019, after two seasons in California, she moved to Anchorage and began coaching with the APUNSC Junior program for the 2019/20 season.
 Eliza also assistant coaches for the APUNSC Women’s group and West High School.
 In her spare time, Eliza likes going for long runs in the mountains with her dog, Poppy.